-Teams may change from Dry to Rain Tires or vice versa at any time while their car is in
+Teams may change from Dry to Rain Tires or vice versa at any time while their car is in the staging area inside the "hot" area.

-All tire changes after a car has received the "green flag" to start the Endurance Event shall take place in the Driver Change Area. (a) If the track was "Dry" and is declared "Damp": $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ ☐ Teams that are on the track when it is declared "Damp", may elect, at their option, to pit in the Driver Change Area and change to Rain Tires under the terms spelled out below in "Tire Changes in the Driver Change Area". (b) If the track is declared "Wet":
+All tire changes after a car has received the "green flag" to start the Endurance Event shall take place in the Driver Change Area.

+(a) If the track was "Dry" and is s declared "Damp":

+П Teams may start on either Dry or Rain Tires at their option. П Teams that are on the track when it is declared "Damp", may elect, at their option, to pit in the Driver Change Area and change to Rain Tires under the terms spelled out below in "Tire Changes in the Driver Change Area".

+(b) If the track is declared "Wet":